-Debt to equity ratio and asset to equity ratio slightly increased due to the 8% decrease in equity brought about by payment of cash dividends and net loss incurred in 2018.
+Debt to equity ratio and asset to equity ratio slightly increased due to the eight percent (8%) decrease in equity brought about by payment of cash dividends and net loss incurred in 2018.
+For the first semester of 2019, the decreased was due to the twenty-three percent (23%) increase in equity resulting from issuance of new shares of stocks.